 India and Goal 12

 The issue of resource use is vital for the country.
-While the country is home to 17.5% of the world’s population, it has only 4% of global water resources.
+While the country is home to 18% of the world’s population, it has only 4% of global water resources.
 The generation of waste and pollutants also poses a challenge.
-India is the fourth largest emitter of greenhouse gases and is responsible for 5.3% of global emissions.
+Only 15% of India’s urban waste is processed.
+India is the third highest emitter of carbon-dioxide and is responsible for 6.9% of global emissions.
 However, in October 2015, India made a commitment to reduce the emissions intensity of its GDP by 20-25% from its 2005 levels by 2020 and by 33-35% by 2030.
 On 2 October 2016 India formally ratified the historic Paris Agreement.
 The National Policy on Biofuels and the National Clean Energy Fund are some of the government’s flagship schemes aimed at achieving sustainable consumption and production, and managing the efficient use of natural resources.

 - Implement the 10-year framework of programmes on sustainable consumption and production, all countries taking action, with developed countries taking the lead, taking into account the development and capabilities of developing countries.